Uhucream/SwiftyImageIO/README.md

 // Get dictionary of exif
 var exifDictionary: [String: Any]? = imageProperties[kCGImagePropertyExifDictionary as String] as?
 [String: Any]

-// modify dictionary of exif
-exifDictionary?[kCGImagePropertyExifDateTimeDigitized as String] = DateFormatter.tiff.date(from: .now)
+// modify dictionary of exif with using pre-defined constant exifDictionary?[kCGImagePropertyExifDateTimeDigitized as String] = DateFormatter.tiff.date(from: .now)

-// modify dictionary which is parent dictionary of exif imageProperties[kCGImagePropertyExifDictionary as String] = exifDictionary
+// modify dictionary which is parent dictionary of exif with using pre-defined constant imageProperties[kCGImagePropertyExifDictionary as String] = exifDictionary

 // Generate a new CIImage which exif is modified